 Harvey Weingarten, President and CEOHigher Education Quality Council of Ontario

 Created through the Higher Education Quality Council of Ontario Act, 2005, HEQCO is an agency of the Government of Ontario that brings evidence-based research to the continued improvement of the postsecondary education system in Ontario.
 As part of its mandate, HEQCO evaluates the postsecondary sector and provides policy recommendations to the Ministry of Advanced Education and Skills Development to enhance the access, quality and accountability of Ontario’s colleges and universities.
 Among the questions HEQCO explores:

 The authority to create the Council is established in the Higher Education Quality Council of Ontario Act, 2005.
 The Council is chaired by Alastair Summerlee, the former president of the University of Guelph from 2003 to 2014.

-The Council reports to the Ontario Minister of Training, Colleges and Universities and must prepare an annual report, which it submits to the Minister for tabling in the Legislative Assembly of Ontario.
+The Council reports to the Ontario Minister of Advanced Education and Skills Development and must prepare an annual report, which it submits to the Minister for tabling in the Legislative Assembly of Ontario.
 Read our Memorandum of Understanding.